2026 USACO 重大改革落地!三大变化+难度升级 家长和学生必须提前知道!

 INPUT FORMAT (input arrives from the terminal / stdin):

-The first line contains integers N and K.
+The first line contains N

-The following line contains an integer Q.
+The second line contains t

 OUTPUT FORMAT (print output to the terminal / stdout):